Daniel-Mazzilli/full-stack-portfolio-front-end/README.md

 ## Getting Started

-- You try out the application by visiting the `deployed front end` link below or:
+- You may try out the application by visiting the `deployed front-end` link below or:

 - Clone this repo
 - `cd` to the directory where the repo was cloned